jedi4ever/bashpack/README.md

 Also it can not guess the additional shared libs your application was compiled against, so you have to manually specify them.

+### Platforms

+- any unix-alike , or macosx should work
+- windows is currently not supported

 ## Todos/Ideas

 - report error if bashpack is run on the wrong architecture